Tarzan, the Ape Man (1981 film): Production

 Bo Derek was extremely popular at the time due to her appearance in 10.
 After making A Change of Seasons, she was meant to appear in High Road to China but pulled out of the film saying she wanted to be directed only by her husband John Derek.

 In February 1980, Metro-Goldwyn-Mayer announced the studio was making a Tarzan film with the Dereks.
 Warner Bros. complained, as that studio was also developing a Tarzan film with Robert Towne called Greystoke and they had the rights to the character from the Edgar Rice Burroughs estate.
-MGM argued the Derek film would be the second remake of their 1932 film Tarzan the Ape Man which they had the right to do, having released the first remake in 1959.
-The Burroughs estate sued MGM.
+MGM argued the Derek film would be the second remake of their 1932 film Tarzan the Ape Man which they owned the rights to, according to their original 1931 contract with Burroughs and having released a previous remake in 1959.
+The Burroughs estate sued MGM and lost.

 Development

 In a 2012 interview with the film history magazine Filmfax, co-writer Gary Goddard revealed that he had originally been commissioned to write a screenplay for Bo Derek based upon the Marvel Comics superheroine, Dazzler; a 30-page treatment was completed before the project was canceled and work instead proceeded on Tarzan, The Ape Man which initially carried the working title Me, Jane reflecting its focus on Jane Porter as a showcase for Derek.

 Goddard, who became better known for his work in theme parks, said he wrote the script in two weeks.